“That little something extra. Well, you’ve got it!” – James Mason to Judy Garland in “A Star Is Born”

 Label images from the Rick Smith collection.
 Thanks, Rick!

 February 5, 1942: The rumor that Judy was pregnant made the columns.
-It’s now known that she did indeed become pregnant while married to David Rose and was convinced by MGM (and allegedly her mom) to get an abortion.
+It’s now known that she did indeed become pregnant while married to David Rose and was convinced by MGM (and allegedly her mom and to a lesser degree, her husband Rose) to get an abortion.
 Allegedly when he found out that Judy was pregnant, MGM boss Louis B. Mayer screamed, “That baby can’t have a baby!”
 See yesterday’s entry.

 On this day at MGM Judy had wardrobe tests.
 She was due on the set at 10 a.m.; she arrived on set at 11:40 a.m.; times dismissed: 4:20 p.m.